Exodus Geohaghon: Later career

 He joined Conference North side Worcester City in September 2013.
 However, his spell lasted just five weeks as he was released after refusing to play in the FA Cup so as not to find himself cup-tied.
 In November 2013 he signed for Braintree Town.
 He played three games for the "Iron" before he dropped back into the Conference North to play for Marcus Bignot's Solihull Moors.
 In August 2014, he joined Nuneaton Town, making his debut in the club's 2–0 away defeat at Braintree on 22 August.
 Manager Brian Reid stated that "He brings a great deal of experience, is a great size, a leader and a good talker on the park.
 He also gives us an extra weapon with his long throw, which can be even better than a corner".
 He left the club the following month after making eight appearances.

 Geohaghon played for Whitehawk in the Conference South against Basingstoke Town on 7 October 2014.
 Later in the year, he signed for Stourbridge of the Northern Premier League Premier Division.
 After leaving Stourbridge he took up boxing, and took part in two white-collar fights.
 He signed with National League side Torquay United in July 2015 after impressing manager Paul Cox while on trial at Plainmoor.
 At the start of the 2015–16 season, Geohaghon stated that he wanted to make Plainmoor "disgusting" for opposition teams to play against.
 He went on to feature in 18 league games as Torquay posted an 18th-place finish, three points above the relegation zone, and was not offered a contract by new manager Kevin Nicholson.
 In November 2016, that Geohaghon re-joined Nuneaton Town as a player-coach.
 He started the 2017–18 season at Stafford Rangers.
 He left Marston Road for a third spell with Nuneaton Town, with manager Tommy Wright saying "he feels that he has unfinished business here".
-However he joined Halesowen Town in December 2017.
+However, he joined Halesowen Town in December 2017.
 He started the 2018–19 season at Southern League Premier Division Central side Barwell, before joining Midland League Premier Division side Highgate United in December 2018.
 In December 2019, Geohaghon joined Gresley in the Midland League Premier Division and played seven games for the "Moatmen" before he left the club again at the end of February 2020.

+In October 2024, Geogaghon came out of retirement to join Northern Premier League Division One Midlands side Shepshed Dynamo.